 I am broadly interested in the relationship between urban space and politics.
 My research looks into the transforming space of the capital city Cairo, during the first three decades of post-colonial Egypt.
-I am looking particularly at the architectural and urban planning practices of the 1970s , to see how they can enrich our understanding of the politics of post-independence middle East and the production of city spaces through postcolonial statecraft.
+I am looking particularly at ‘Fire’, ‘Mud’, ‘Cement’ and ‘Dust’ as key material/metaphoric elements of space that have acted on the city, to see how they can enrich our understanding of the politics of post-independence middle East and the production of city spaces through postcolonial statecraft.
 Therefore my research interest spans political theory, political geography, urban studies and Middle East studies.

 PO381 Critical Security Studies seminars (2016-2017).